nakshtrajain/CLAIMIT/assurio/README.md

-# Assurio - Intelligent Clause Retriever & Decision System
+# ClaimIt - Intelligent Clause Retriever & Decision System

-Assurio is an intelligent system that uses LLM-powered semantic search to retrieve relevant clauses from insurance documents and provide automated decision-making.
+ClaimIt is an intelligent system that uses LLM-powered semantic search to retrieve relevant clauses from insurance documents and provide automated decision-making.

 ---